 Workers compensation is for anyone who was hurt when they were at work or doing something within the tasks of their job.
 That could be a slip and fall in an office, a car accident on the way to a clients house, a construction accident, etc. Workers compensation exists to give you benefits that cover the damages of your claim.
 That includes lost wages from missed time at work, medical expenses, rehab, therapy and more.
 Any expense incurred because of this accident can be evaluated into your compensation.

 Workers compensation can be awarded for countless types of injuries.
 A frequent type of accident is obviously construction and industrial sites that cause serious injuries.
 It’s not always those types of workers though.
 Perhaps you were moving stock at a store and fell off a ladder.
 You can get workers compensation for that.
 You could also get workers compensation if you were an administrator who tripped over cables in the office and hurt yourself.
 Workplace injuries don’t discriminate.

 What we don’t want to happen after an accident is you brushing it off and ignoring the pain.
-We want you to report your accident, get medical attention and talk to a North Carolina workers compensation lawyer right away.
+We want you to report your accident, get medical attention and talk to a Richmond County, NC workers compensation lawyer right away.

 Walking Through the Steps